 The love for cats varies from one area of the world to another.
 In Latin America, having a dog is simply part of life, with most households having dogs and cats being an animal that simply lives outside in the alleys.
 In areas like the Middle East and Africa, cats are regarded almost as royalty and many homes have at least one.
 In America, the amount of cats versus dogs is also dependent on the state.
 For example, states like New York and Minnesota have more cats per household and states such as Texas and Arizona have more dogs per household.

 When it comes to whether or not cats are more popular than dogs, it all comes down to personal preference.
 Some people are just dog people while others adore only cats.
 The key to choosing the right animal for your family is deciphering how much time you have to devote to the animal and how often the animal will be left alone.
 For example, an older indoor senior cat can be left alone for most of the day while a puppy needs constant care throughout the day.
+Even if you buy your puppy the best dog crate, you’ll have to make sure they are let out to use the bathroom, eat, and run around every couple of hours.
 Internationally, cats are the more popular pet of choice and when you consider only the United States, dogs are the more popular option.
 Keep in mind that a good majority of these households have both cats and dogs, so it comes down to whether the home has more of one animal versus the other.
 It’s crucial that you only keep the amount of animals you are able to easily and affordably handle to provide optimum care.